-- Several long running HR cases that had been causing significant disruption and extra workload for staff have been resolved. - All teaching and TA posts are now filled, and there is a stable staff structure. - A new absence management policy and processes have been introduced to ensure that staff absence is effectively managed, so that staff absences and their impact on teaching and learning outcomes are minimised. - A new attendance policy and processes have been introduced with the aim of driving up attendance by pupils and minimising the disruption and catch up required due to pupil absence. - There has been a significant focus on addressing pupil behaviour issues, which have been impacting on educational outcomes.
-This includes a new behaviour and relationships policy and a range of supporting interventions to address behaviour issues.
+- All teaching and TA posts are now filled, and there is a stable staff structure. - A new absence management policy and processes have been introduced to ensure that staff absence is effectively managed, so that staff absences and their impact on teaching and learning outcomes are minimised. - A new attendance policy and processes have been introduced which has significantly improved attendance of pupils. - There has been a significant focus on addressing pupil behaviour issues, behaviour was celebrated in our recent Ofsted inspection.
+Changes include a new behaviour and relationships policy and a range of supporting interventions to address behaviour issues. - The SLT have been focussed on addressing the issues identified in the recent OFSTED inspection, and a particular focus has been continuing to drive improvement in the overall quality of teaching and learning across the school.

 We expect every child to be supported to make good progress year on year.
-We aim to ensure an increasing proportion of pupils are enabled to achieve the higher levels of performance and that every child makes good progress year on year.
+We aim to ensure an increasing proportion of pupils are enabled to achieve the highest levels of performance and that every child makes good progress year on year.
 We want to meet the needs of all groups and individuals through the provision of appropriate support, both academic and pastoral, to enable every child to achieve to the best of their ability.
 This expectation is now built into the staff performance management process so that both progress and achievement targets for all our pupils are explicit, and staff are supported and encouraged to achieve those targets.